bbatsov/metaredux/_posts/2024-02-23-weird-ruby-nil-conversions.md

 > Explicit is better than implicit.

+> Errors should never pass silently.

+> In the face of ambiguity, refuse the temptation to guess.

 But in the land of Ruby it seems we like to live dangerously!

 That's all I have for you today.
 Keep Ruby weird!